 Margherita Tisato started her dance studies in Italy at the tender age of 8.
 She now lives and dances in NYC while teaching yoga in local studios, schools, and prisons.
 When she’s not teaching or dancing, she can be found practicing, performing and teaching Butoh with Vangeline Theater.
 Margherita has danced with Sokolow Theatre/Dance Ensemble since 2008.

 Erin Gottwald is from Stoneham, Massachusetts and received her formative training at the Boston Ballet School for 11 years.
 She holds a BA in Theater from Bates College and a BA Hons from the London Contemporary Dance School in London, England.
 In 2017, Erin celebrated her eighth season with The Bang Group’s Nut/Cracked – her second as Rehearsal Director.
 Her ongoing collaboration with John Carrafa was named one of the Top 10 Dance Highlights of 2012 by the Boston Phoenix.
-She first performed with Sokolow Theatre/Dance Ensemble in 2011 and returns this season.
+She first performed with Sokolow Theatre/Dance Ensemble in 2011.

 Elisa Schreiber graduated from Duke University with a BA in English and a minor in dance.
 Since moving to New York, Elisa has performed with the Limón Dance Company, Dance Heginbotham, Dance by Alan Danielson, and Kathryn Alter and Dancers.
 She has taught contemporary and Limón-based classes at Duke University, Marymount Manhattan College, Peridance, and in the NYC public schools.
 Elisa now also works with Sue Bernhard Danceworks, 277 Dance Project, and Compagnie Anne-Sophie Fenner.
-She first performed with Sokolow Theatre/Dance Ensemble in 2010-11 and returns this season.
+She first performed with Sokolow Theatre/Dance Ensemble in 2010-11.